lewiswalwyn/news/feedback edit.md

 * You need a componentDidUpdate to fetch articles when the props change (i.e. going from a bad topic error to all articles)

----stuck
+--- DONE

 ### Individual Article / Comments

 * You should limit your votes to one in either direction.

---- mostly working, just looks gross
+--- working, (so far just for article voting) but looks gross once voted

 ## Error Handling